- Two Wheeler Insurance

 Return of Premium Term Insurance is another type of term insurance wherein the insurer pays back all the premiums paid by you every year on the expiry of the insurance policy.
 But again, to reap this benefit, you need to survive too.
 For example, if you pay Rs.
 7,000 p.a. for 25 years for a cover of Rs.50 lakhs, you would get an amount of Rs.
 1,75,000 (exclusive of service tax) only if you survive the policy period.
 The premiums here are usually higher than the other types of term plans.

 Income benefit plans are the ones where the insurance company promises to pay the beneficiary certain amount in lump sum and certain amount monthly for a fixed number of years.
 This plan assures the beneficiary or the nominee of the term plan for a regular flow of the income in the absence of the insured.
 Some insurance companies offer to increase the percentage of the monthly income.

-Life insurance helps you for saving and building your wealth.
-It is a systematic way to safeguard you financially and take care of your future plans like a child’s education or marriage etc. Therefore, you get dual benefits of Savings as well as Protection.
+Term insurance helps you for saving and building your wealth.
+It is a systematic way to safeguard you financially and take care of your future plans like a child’s education or marriage etc. Therefore, you get the dual benefits of Savings as well as Protection.

 Term plans are structured in a specific way to protect your family from the financial crunches that may arise once you are gone.
 The below are some of the key features of a term insurance plan: